Troubleshooting

 Misc odd RTD problems (slow interaction, delays after button clicks)

-Sometimes the RTD gets completely hung up, or interaction with it is extremely slow.
-One common symptom is that any click takes about 5 seconds to register.
+Sometimes the RTD gets completely hung up, interaction with it is extremely slow, or there are extra menus or sidebars.
 In this case the suggestion would be to just do a complete reset of the RTD and Aladin.
 To do this:

 Exposure time negative countdown